Your primary role as a content creator is to write content that sells, attracts traffic as well as achieve all the outcomes set out for your business.

-As someone that’s been in your shoes at some point, in the following paragraphs, I’ll be sharing with you result driven strategies to transform your content from zero to outstanding results…
+As someone that’s been in your shoes at some point, in the following paragraphs, I’ll be sharing with you result driven strategies you can use to transform your content from zero to outstanding results…

 Identify Your Goal

-And it’s by far one of the most important information you want to identify, if you plan to write content that sells.
+And it’s by far one of the most important information you want to identify, if you plan to write content that drives conversion.

 Because your goal shapes everything about your content.
 And the moment you define your goal, you can then use it to adjust your content and the marketing strategy you’ll use to push it out, in a way that the results can be achieved easily.